ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 {% endfaqQuestion %}

 {% faqAnswer %}
-One of the simplest ideas is arranging some pine twigs in an ornamental vase and hanging some ornaments on them.
-There are many possibilities - choose the one that fits the style of the resst of your Christmas table decorations.
+One of the simplest ideas involves arranging some pine twigs in an ornamental vase and hanging some ornaments on them.
+There are many possibilities - choose the one that fits the style of the rest of your Christmas table decorations.
 You can use pinecones, paper or even pastry.
 {% endfaqAnswer %}
 {% endfaqItem %}